xoxzo/blog.xoxzo.com/content/The Way We Work/oka-team-camp-2019-en.md

 We managed to get everyone together this year, including Aiko's two daughters joining us because it's the school holidays.

-For this team camp, we will be having sessions where everyone is joining, and engineering team only sessions for the second part of the camp.
+For this team camp, we will be having sessions where everyone is joining, and the engineering team only sessions for the second part of the camp.

 We stayed at the [Laguna Garden Resort hotel](https://www.laguna-garden.jp/) for the week.
 It is a pretty